puchik/godot-extras/gdnative/multi-lod/README.md

 Alternatively, the source C++ files are also in this directory.
 You'll need them to compile for different platforms + any changes you'd like + see the internals.

+**FAQ**
+* Nothing is happening!

+Make sure the LODManager has the correct reference to the camera.
+It will try to find a camera if it doesn't have one, but if the camera is changed or no longer exits you will have to manually call `setUpCamera` or `setCamera(your_camera_node)`.

+* The node LOD is crashing when I start up my game.

+There are multiple reasons this may happen and some will throw an error message.
+For one, you need to have at least a LOD0 node.
+Another thing you can do is check if you've changed any of the defaults to broken values.

+* I get crashes with or without any nodes.
+Only the manager is present.

+Try running the scene with multithreading disabled on the LODManager (in the LodManager scene in your addons folder).
+This way you may also get an error message (since Godot doesn't currently (27-03-2021) support multithreaded debugging...)

+* Anything else?

+Make an issue with your problem, expected behaviour, and, if applicable, some images.
+A small reproduction project is appreciated.
+I'd be glad to take a look.

 **Limitations**

 If you have many objects, your message queue will overflow.
 You will need to increase its size in project settings.